Recently Diagnosed or Relapsed? Stop Looking For a Miracle Cure, and Use Evidence-Based Therapies To Enhance Your Treatment and Prolong Your Remission

 Reply

-Sally Volpe says a few months ago
+Sally Volpe says 10 months ago

 Can I take Quercetin when I am getting Velcade?
 I know no green tea or vit c but Quercetin?
 Thank you